sveltejs/svelte/site/content/tutorial/15-context/01-context-api/text.md

 The markers can now add themselves to the map.

-> A more finished version of `<MapMarker>` would also handle removal and prop changes, but we're only demonstrating context here.
+> A more refined version of `<MapMarker>` would also handle removal and prop changes, but we're only demonstrating context here.

 ## Context keys